-The Bonds will bear interest payable on each Debt Service Payment Date to the Owner in whose name each Bond is registered at the close of business on the fifteenth day of the month immediately preceding the applicable Debt Service Payment Date (the "Record Date"), irrespective of any transfer or exchange of such Bond subsequent to such Record Date and prior to such Debt Service Payment Date (1) by check or draft mailed to the registered address of the Person entitled thereto, or (2) by wire transfer to any Owner of at least \$500,000 in aggregate principal amount of Bonds, upon written notice provided by the Owner to the Trustee not later than five (5) days prior to the Record Date for such Debt Service Payment Date.
-Except as provided in the Bonds and the Indenture, payment of interest on redemption of any Bond shall be made only upon presentation and surrender of such Bond as provided in the Indenture.
-See "THE BONDS".
+The Bonds will bear interest payable on each Debt Service Payment Date to the Owner in whose name each Bond is registered at the close of business on the Record Date with respect to such Debt Service Payment Date (1) by check or draft mailed on the Debt Service Payment Date to each registered Owner, or (2) by wire transfer on the Debt Service Payment Date to each Owner of at least \$500,000 in aggregate principal amount of Bonds, upon written notice provided by the Owner to the Trustee not later than five (5) days prior to the Record Date for such Debt Service Payment Date.
+Except as provided in the Bonds and the Indenture, payment of interest on redemption of any Bond shall be made only upon presentation and surrender of such Bond as provided in the Indenture, irrespective of any transfer or exchange of such Bond subsequent to such Record Date and prior to such Debt Service Payment Date.
+(See "THE BONDS").

-Pursuant to the Indenture, all payments due from the University to the Issuer under the Loan Agreement (except for Unassigned Rights and except for the moneys and investments from time to time in the Rebate Fund, established under the Indenture) are assigned by the Issuer to the Trustee to secure the payment of the principal or Redemption Price of and interest on the Bonds.
+Pursuant to the Indenture and the Assignment, all payments due from the University to the Issuer under the Loan Agreement (except for Unassigned Rights and except for the moneys and investments from time to time in the Rebate Fund, established under the Indenture) are assigned by the Issuer to the Trustee to secure the payment of the principal or Redemption Price of and interest on the Bonds.